intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/scala/docker-graphene/README.md

 After you uncompress the gzip files, these files may be renamed by some uncompress tools, e.g. **train-images-idx3-ubyte** is renamed to **train-images.idx3-ubyte**.
 Please change the name back before you run the example.  <br>

 ### Prepare the keys
-The ppml in analytics zoo need secured keys to enable spark security such as AUTHENTICATION, RPC Encryption, Local Storage Encryption and TLS, you need to prepare the secure keys and keystores.
+The ppml in analytics zoo needs secured keys to enable spark security such as Authentication, RPC Encryption, Local Storage Encryption and TLS, you need to prepare the secure keys and keystores.
-This script is under /analytics-zoo/ppml:
+This script is in /analytics-zoo/ppml/scripts:
 ```bash
 ../../../scripts/generate-keys.sh
 ```
 ### Prepare the password
 You also need to store the password you used in previous step in a secured file:
-This script is also under /analytics-zoo/ppml:
+This script is also in /analytics-zoo/ppml/scripts:
 ```bash
 ../../../scripts/generate-password.sh used_password_when_generate_keys
 ```

-### Run PPML Docker image
+### Run the PPML as Docker containers

 #### In spark local mode
-##### Start container to run tests in ppml
+##### Start the containerto run spark applications in ppml
 Before you run the following command to start container, you need to modify the paths in the start-local-big-data-ml.sh. <br>
 Then run the following command: <br>
 ```bash